ibm-cloud-docs/monitoring/getting-started.md

 ## Next steps: Configure alerts and explore events
 {: #next}

 You can use events to review, track, and resolve issues.
-An event is a notification that informs about something that has occurred in any of the nodes that forward data to your IBM Cloud Monitoring with Sysdig instance.
+An event is a notification that informs about something that has occurred in any of the nodes that forward data to your {{site.data.keyword.mon_full_notm}} instance.

 There are different types of events: